pastilhas/wustache/README.md

 ## Features

+- Simple to use, lightweight and fast;
-- Variable interpolation with HTML escaping
+- Variable interpolation &mdash; with HTML escaping by default;
-- Sections and inverted sections support
+- Conditional sections &mdash; normal and inverted;
-- Raw variable output (unescaped)
-- Nested context lookup with dot notation
+- Nested context with dot notation;
-- Iteration over arrays and maps
+- Iteration over arrays;
-- Lightweight and fast
+- Context from JSON string;
+- Options to control error handling.

 ## Installation